candlepin/candlepin.github.io/docs/gutterball/reportapi.md

   "key" : "consumer_status",
   "description" : "List the status of all consumers", "parameters" : [ {
+    "multiValued" : true,
     "mandatory" : false,
+    "name" : "consumer_uuid",
+    "description" : "Filters the results by the specified consumer UUID."
+  }, {
     "multiValued" : true,
-    "description" : "Filters the results by the specified consumer UUID.", "name" : "consumer_uuid"
+    "mandatory" : false,
+    "name" : "owner",
+    "description" : "The Owner key(s) to filter on."
   }, {
-    "mandatory" : false,
     "multiValued" : true,
-    "description" : "The Owner key(s) to filter on.", "name" : "owner"
-  }, {
     "mandatory" : false,
-    "multiValued" : true,
+    "name" : "status",
-    "description" : "The subscription status to filter on [valid, invalid, partial].", "name" : "status"
+    "description" : "The subscription status to filter on [valid, invalid, partial]."
   }, {
+    "multiValued" : false,
     "mandatory" : false,
-    "multiValued" : false,
+    "name" : "on_date",
     "description" : "The date to filter on.
-Defaults to NOW.", "name" : "on_date"
+Defaults to NOW."
   }, {
+    "multiValued" : false,
     "mandatory" : false,
+    "name" : "product_name",
+    "description" : "The name of a product on which to filter" }, {
     "multiValued" : false,
-    "description" : "Filter on subscriptions which have management enabled set to this value (boolean)", "name" : "management_enabled"
-  }, {
     "mandatory" : false,
+    "name" : "sku",
+    "description" : "The entitlement sku on which to filter" }, {
     "multiValued" : false,
+    "mandatory" : false,
+    "name" : "subscription_name",
+    "description" : "The name of a subscription on which to filter" }, {
+    "multiValued" : false,
+    "mandatory" : false,
+    "name" : "management_enabled",
+    "description" : "Filter on subscriptions which have management enabled set to this value (boolean)" }, {
+    "multiValued" : false,
+    "mandatory" : false,
+    "name" : "custom_results",
-    "description" : "Enables/disables custom report result functionality via attribute filtering (boolean).", "name" : "custom_results"
+    "description" : "Enables/disables custom report result functionality via attribute filtering (boolean)."
   }, {
+    "multiValued" : false,
     "mandatory" : false,
+    "name" : "include_reasons",
+    "description" : "Include status reasons in results" }, {
     "multiValued" : true,
-    "description" : "Includes the specified attribute in the result JSON", "name" : "include"
-  }, {
     "mandatory" : false,
+    "name" : "include",
+    "description" : "Includes the specified attribute in the result JSON" }, {
     "multiValued" : true,
+    "mandatory" : false,
+    "name" : "exclude",
-    "description" : "Excludes the specified attribute in the result JSON", "name" : "exclude"
+    "description" : "Excludes the specified attribute in the result JSON" } ]
-  } ]
 }
 ```